justinclayton/puppet-module-sudo/README.md

 }
 ```

-By default this module wants to manage the entire suoders.d directory, which includes removing any files not explicitly managed by this module.
+By default this module wants to manage the entire sudoers.d directory, which includes removing any files not explicitly managed by this module.
 While this can be very good for keeping a handle on configs outside of puppet, there are cases (particularly during an initial transition to puppet) where you will want to allow for both.
 Disabling ```manage_sudoersd``` allows for this.

 ```puppet
 class { 'sudo':